SolveServeSolution/khaveeai-sdk/packages/providers/openai-realtime/README.md

 }
 ```

 That's it!
-Your VRM avatar will automatically lip sync with the AI's voice responses.
+Your VRM avatar will automatically:
+- 👄 Lip sync with the AI's voice using MFCC phoneme detection
+- 💬 Play talking/gesture animations during speech (if provided)
+- 👁️ Blink naturally for lifelike appearance

 ## 🎭 VRM Avatar Integration